Virtue Spire IR2 vs Dye LT-R Paintball Hopper Comparison

 [Mark] Those new X Pros were nice.

-Eather Two as well, Eather Two is a bigger gun and that's under $500 as well.
+ETHA 2 as well, ETHA 2 is a bigger gun and that's under $500 as well.

 [Mark] There you go, if you've got a question, leave it in the comments below.
 Otherwise let us know also what other hoppers you'd like to see compared to in a future video.